 A. R. Cecil resides in Louisville, Kentucky with her physician husband of forty-one years, Joseph.
 The Cecils have four grown children and four young grandchildren.
 Mrs. Cecil received a MSFA (Masters of Science in Fine Art) from the University of Wisconsin-Milwaukee.
 Cladach published her collection of short stories entitled That Was the Best Christmas!.
 A.R.
 (Alice) has shared her testimony at Christian Women’s Clubs and has done book readings at Barnes & Noble.
-Find more info at Alice’s website: www.GreatFishBooks.com.
 A.R.
 Cecil contributed “Run, Run as Fast as You Can” to Journeys to Mother Love.

 Treva Brown is a wife, and mother of three, who lives in Colorado.
 She has a heart for those who are hurting, especially those affected by uxoricide (murder of a wife by her husband).
 She is writing a book to show grieving children of uxoricide that life did not end for them too, and they do not have to walk that painful road alone.
 Following another passion, she also serves as social coordinator on the steering team of her local Mothers of Preschooler’s (MOPS) group.
 Treva maintains a blog at: http://treva-brown.blogspot.com/.
 Treva Brown contributed “She Did Her Best” to Journeys to Mother Love.

-Verna Hill Simms lives in the Midwest close to her family.
-Verna joined the Jefferson County (Missouri) Writers Society ten years ago at the age of eighty and is still an active member.
-Verna’s stories have been published in two Cup of Comfort books and eight other anthologies.
-She writes for magazines and has a column in the local newspapers, where she shares “short essays on slices of life.”
-Verna’s hobbies include swimming, sewing, gardening, and reading.
+Verna Hill Simms lived in the Midwest close to her family.
+Verna joined the Jefferson County (Missouri) Writers Society at the age of eighty and for ten years was an active member.
+Verna’s stories were published in two Cup of Comfort books and eight other anthologies.
+She wrote for magazines and had a column in local newspapers, where she shared “short essays on slices of life.”
+Verna’s hobbies included swimming, sewing, gardening, and reading.
 Verna Hill Simms contributed “Take Care of Your Mother” to Journeys to Mother Love.

 Kerry Lonergan Luksic is a mother, a writer, and an Alzheimer’s advocate.
 Her work has been published in numerous newspapers and periodicals.
 Kerry’s memoir, Life Lessons from a Baker’s Dozen: 1 Mother, 13 Children, and their Journey to Alzheimer’s was recently published by Unlimited Publishing, LLC.
 Kerry has an undergraduate degree from Rutgers University and an MBA from Seton Hall University.
 She is a member of the International Women’s Writers Guild and lives in Chester County, Pennsylvania, with her husband and three daughters.
 Kerry Lonergan Luksic contributed “Finding the Blessings in Alzheimer’s” to Journeys to Mother Love.